fbpx

 mixing vanilla matcha latte with a traditional matcha whisk

-Use a small whisk or traditional matcha whisk to mix the matcha and milk together until combined.
+Step 6 - Use a small whisk or traditional matcha whisk to stir gently.

 frothy milk on vanilla matcha latte close up